Before you continue

 Diabetic Ketoacidosis

-Diabetic ketoacidosis is a serious complication of diabetes, mainly type 1 Diabetes (independent diabetes mellitus), that occurs when your body produces high levels of blood acids called ketones.
+Diabetic ketoacidosis is a serious complication of diabetes, especially type 1 Diabetes (Insulin-Dependent Diabetes Mellitus), that occurs when your body produces high levels of blood acids called ketones

-Insulin normally plays a key role in helping sugar (glucose) — a major source of energy for your muscles and other tissues — enter your cells.
-Without enough insulin, your body begins to break down fat as fuel.
-This process produces and buildup of acids in the bloodstream called ketones, eventually leading to diabetic ketoacidosis if untreated.
+• Insulin plays a key role in helping sugar (glucose) — a major source of energy for your muscles and other tissues — enter your cells, without enough insulin, your body begins to break down fat as fuel.
+This process produces and buildup of acids in the bloodstream called ketones, eventually leading to diabetic ketoacidosis if untreated

 Signs and Symptoms